-Intended outcome Success criteria Support families in the community Parents feel supported and raise any concerns with the pastoral team.
+Intended outcome Success criteria (how do you know) Support families in the community.
+Parents feel supported and raise any concerns with the pastoral team.
 Parents are sign posted to agencies which will ease any difficulties which may arise.
-PP children with additional needs are supported academically and through SEND interventions.
-SEND pupils show progress against their support plan or EHCP.
-Barriers are removed thorough a support package.
-Improve progress of all PP pupils in RWM All PP pupils make good or outstanding progress.
-Teaching over time indicates that the gap is narrowing between PP and non- disadvantaged pupils.
-Modify and develop the curriculum.
-Assessments of all subjects shows that children are receiving a well planned series of lessons incorporating and addressing gaps in learning.
-Quality first teaching and interventions are strong.
-Vulnerable pupils are well supported.
+Parent responses questionnaires & feedback show that parents feel supported and know where to access information & advice.
+Cpoms logs- involvement and actions from parental concerns.
+Attendance at parents' evenings/events.
+At least 80% engagement Vulnerable pupils are well supported.
 HSM and the pastoral team support vulnerable pupils so that children feel safe and happy at school.
 They indicate that they enjoy school.
 Behaviour & attitudes are good.
-Language & communication in Early Years improves.
-Early identification enables children with speech & language difficulties the opportunity through programmes to make quick and accelerated progress.
-Improve life and cultural experiences.
-All children experience a range of activities, both in and out of school to broaden cultural enrichment and provide an enjoyable and exciting curriculum.
+Quality assurances reflect that pupils enjoy school and feel safe as reflected in questionnaires.
+Counselling/ELSA records of involvement and impact.
+Behaviour records indicated a reduction in incidents for individual children.
+See behaviour data.
+Pupil surveys.
 Attendance is at or above national average.
-Attendance improves.
 The number of persistently absent PP children decreases, in line with national average.
 Children enjoy coming to school.
+Improve attendance to 94% along with 30 PAs Current national average - 93.4% PP children with additional SEND needs are supported academically to improve outcomes and achieve targets.
+All PP & SEND will show progress against previous assessment and achieve targets.
+Data indicates impact of interventions.
+Improve outcome in EYFS.
+Improve GLD outcomes in Reception- from 43% to 58% Language & communication in Early Years improves.
+Improve C&L & PSED nursery exit and Reception ELG Early identification enables children with speech & language difficulties the opportunity through programmes to make quick and accelerated progress.
+Improve life and cultural experiences.
+All children experience a range of activities, both in and out of school to broaden cultural enrichment and provide an enjoyable and exciting curriculum.

 Raise aspirations for future careers.
 Planning careers education and experiences in to the curriculum provides a platform to raise aspirations and knowledge about opportunities.